-- 4.1.2.8 CODIS samples and corresponding information are released only in accordance with 19-5514 of the Idaho DNA Database Act of 1996, the Privacy Act Notice in Appendix E of NDIS procedures, and the FBI/CODIS Memorandum of Understanding. - 4.2 Forensic Biology Laboratory Set-up
+- 4.1.2.6 DNA Tracker, the convicted offender sample-tracking database, resides on the ISP intranet and is accessible only to personnel designated by the DNA Technical Lead and/or DNA Database Supervisor. - 4.1.2.7 Personal and identifying information on convicted offenders (hard and electronic/DNA Tracker copies) are stored separately from the DNA profile (CODIS) obtained.
+The DNA profiles are directly associated only with a unique Idaho Convicted Offender ID number, assigned by DNA Tracker upon sample entry. - 4.1.2.8 CODIS samples and corresponding information are released only in accordance with 19-5514 of the Idaho DNA Database Act of 1996, the Privacy Act Notice in Appendix B of NDIS procedures, and the FBI/CODIS Memorandum of Understanding. - 4.2 Forensic Biology Laboratory Set-up